Trump administration will reduce traffic at 40 airports across the US starting Friday if shutdown continues

 Controllers, like Transportation Security Administration screeners, are considered essential employees and must work during the shutdown, but are not being paid.

+“Controllers are dedicated safety professionals,” Homendy posted.
+Duffy “can’t just ignore it; he took action to mitigate risk and ensure safety.
+THIS is safety management, the very foundation of our aviation system, and it’s the right thing to do.”

-The FAA will meet with the airlines to discuss implementation of the new plan Wednesday night.
-Bedford called the change “prescriptive” and “surgical.”
+The FAA was scheduled to meet Wednesday night with airlines to discuss implementation of the new plan.
+The change is “prescriptive” and “surgical,” Bedford called.

 “We are going to proactively make decisions that keep the airspace safe,” Duffy said.